Activities and resources to support pupils in making the connection between gaming and stories.

 - Girls Who Code has some great resources and advice for setting up a club that is focused on coding and the behind-the-scenes of gaming.

 The Door Problem

 Gamers often use something called 'the door problem' to explain the complexities of game creation, and the huge amount of people who are involved in something that seems as simple as opening a door.
 However, in the virtual world interacting with a door and opening it can become much more complicated.
-This issue is explored in our event with Ross Edwards and Rockstair North(this will open in a new window).
+This issue is explored in our event with Ross Edwards and Rockstair North.

 - This article on the door problem explores the issue in detail.
 The questions posed are great for sharing with pupils and encouraging discussion before or after the event.

 - This YouTube video on the door problem gives a good introduction.
 It shows a variety of clips from video games to illustrate the problem visually.
 This video does contain some references to violence within the game play and bleeped-out swearing so may only be appropriate for older pupils.
 We recommend that you watch this content before sharing it with your pupils.